-There’s another reason why you shouldn’t smoke after an extraction: dry socket.
+There’s another reason why you shouldn’t smoke after an tooth extraction: dry socket.

 Once a tooth’s been pulled from its socket, a blood clot will immediately form in its place.
 This clot protects the nerve endings and bone from exposure.
-If the clot bursts, it leads to a condition called dry socket, which can cause high levels of pain and many complications.
+If the clot bursts, it leads to a condition called dry socket, which can cause severe pain and many complications.
 A dry socket is a dental emergency.

 You should wait at least 72 hours after a tooth extraction to smoke.
 This way, you will give the blood clot enough time to form and support the healing process.
 However, it’s important to note that each patient has a different healing speed, and the risk of dislodging the clot is present until the extraction site closes.